krook/dw-openwhisk-demo-1/README.md

 Simple demo showing OpenWhisk actions, triggers, and rules.

 ## Action: `handler.js`
-This simple JavaScript function (called an _action_ in OpenWhisk parlance) accepts a `params` argument and logs information that can be retrieved from OpenWhisk logs and/or the IBM Bluemix monitoring console.
+This simple JavaScript function (called an _action_ in OpenWhisk parlance) accepts a `params` argument and writes information that can be retrieved from OpenWhisk logs and/or the IBM Bluemix monitoring console.
 It also returns a JSON object with the current date.

 This action can be uploaded to OpenWhisk using the following command:
 ```bash